Science of Reading Badge Rubric

 Provider does one of the following:

-• Professional learning introduces the science of reading but does not fully cover the body of research, reading/writing skills, or principles of effective instruction, or
+• Professional learning introduces the science of reading but only partially addresses the body of research, reading/writing skills, and principles of effective instruction, or

-• Professional learning includes limited opportunities to develop a deep understanding of at least one of the essential skills (i.e., the engagement opportunities are infrequent, superficial, or do not employ a variety of adult learning strategies for building understanding).
+• Professional learning includes limited opportunities to develop a deep understanding of at least one essential literacy skill.

 0 points:

-• Professional learning does not clearly define the science of reading or fails to address many of the reading/writing skills or principles of effective instruction, and
+• Professional learning does not clearly define the science of reading or fails to address many of the reading/writing skills and principles of effective instruction, and

 • Professional learning does not include opportunities to develop a deep understanding of at least one of the essential literacy skills.